Zalasus/opendrakan/README.md

 Running
 -------

-Run the opendrakan executeable in the root directory of the game (same directory that contains the Drakan.exe) to load the intro level.
+Run the opendrakan executable in the root directory of the game (same directory that contains the Drakan.exe) to load the intro level.
 To load a specific level, run OpenDrakan with the path to the *.lvl file as an argument.

 Right now, OpenDrakan has a few command line options to inspect Drakan resource files and extract data from them to aid